 The annual competitive selection deadline is June 1.
 To be eligible for the Surgical Technology program selection, the student must complete the following requirements by the applicable deadline.

-The student must complete the following courses with a minimum grade of C: ALHS 1011, ALHS 1090, ENGL 1010, MATH 1012, and PSYC 1010.
+The student must complete the following courses with a minimum grade of C: ALHS 1090, BIOL 2113/BIOL 2113L, BIOL 2114/BIOL 2114L, ENGL 1101, MATH 1111 or 1103, and PSYC 1101.

 Surgical Technology Competitive Selection